xyMicro/RMBG-1.4/README.md

 - legal liability
 - transformers

-extra_gated_prompt: This model weights by BRIA AI can be obtained after a commercial license is agreed upon.
-Fill in the form below and we reach out to you.
+extra_gated_description: RMBG v1.4 is available as a source-available model for non-commercial use
+extra_gated_heading: "Fill in this form to get instant access"
 extra_gated_fields:
   Name: text
   Company/Org name: text